Philosophy for Ministry, B.A.

 Saint Louis University's Bachelor of Arts in Philosophy for Ministry allows you to combine a major in philosophy with a general-education concentration that either focuses more intensely on the humanities or allows for the study of a second language.

-Saint Louis University also offers an Archdiocesan Philosophy for Ministry, B.A. (specifically for students on track to ordination to diocesan priesthood) and a Bachelor of Science in Philosophy for Ministry through the College for Philosophy and Letters, as well as a traditional Bachelor of Arts in Philosophy through the College of Arts and Sciences.
+Saint Louis University also offers an Archdiocesan philosophy for ministry, B.A. (specifically for students on track to ordination to diocesan priesthood) and a Bachelor of Science in Philosophy for Ministry through the College for Philosophy and Letters, as well as a traditional Bachelor of Arts in Philosophy through the College of Arts and Sciences.

 Curriculum Overview